HeidiWindkraft/cpython/README.md

 ## Known issues

 StrictPython currently doesn't give `vars()` the special treatment it needs.

-StrictPython doesn't detect all unused variables, when there are many nested scopes.
+There's no guarantee that StrictPython detects all unused variables, when there are many nested scopes.
 Use small functions.